Overview

 Focus areas

-Grid Operation with DER and with New Load Types at the Grid Edge
+Grid Operation with DER and New Load Types at the Grid Edge

 Distribution Automation Deployment Strategy